day8/re-frame-template/README.md

 ## Setting Up Your Browser

 Before you start developing, you should tweak two settings within your browser's `devtools`.
-These are one-time actions.
-We'll assume Chrome for the purposes of explanation:
+These are one-time actions (for each browser and laptop you use).
+I'll assume Chrome for the purposes of explanation:

 1. Open devtools - press `F12` or `Ctrl-Shift-i` ([actually there's a variety of ways](https://developer.chrome.com/devtools))
 1. Now press F1 to open up the devtools "Settings" panel.
 (Not the Setting panel for Chrome itself!
 The Settings panel for devtools)